gjwgit/book_of_life/README.md

-# Your Book of Life - bol
+# Your Book of Life

 The book of life was conceived by the chief of the U.S. National Office of Vital Statistics, Dr. Halbert L. Dunn 1946 together with the